Emma Kirkby: Honours

 In 1994, Kirkby was awarded an Honorary Degree (Doctor of Music) from the University of Bath.
 In 1999 she was voted 'Artist of the Year' by Classic FM Radio listeners and in November 2000 she received the Order of the British Empire.
 BBC Music Magazine in April 2007 published a survey of critics to nominate "The 20 greatest sopranos", placing Kirkby at number 10.

 She was appointed a Dame Commander of the Order of the British Empire in the 2007 Queen's Birthday Honours List.
 In 2010 she became President of Dartington Community Choir.
 On 21 January 2011 it was announced that Kirkby had been awarded the Queen's Medal for Music, an award funded by the Privy Purse and given to an individual who has had a major influence on the musical life of the nation.

 In 2018, Kirkby was awarded the REMA Early Music Award in recognition of her career as an artist and mentor to young Early Music performers.
 In 2019, she was awarded the Lifetime Achievement Award at the Gramophone Classical Music Awards ceremony.

 Personal life

 From 1971 to 1983, Kirkby was married to conductor Andrew Parrott.
-Later, lutenist Anthony Rooley, with whom she had a child, become Kirkby’s long-term partner.
+Later, lutenist Anthony Rooley, with whom she had a child, became Kirkby's long-term partner.
 On 30 April 2015 she married conductor Howard Williams.

-Kirkby is a Co-President of the opera company Hampstead Garden Opera.
+Kirkby is a co-president of the opera company Hampstead Garden Opera.